Guide for Authors

 Keywords

-Immediately after the abstract, provide a maximum of 6 keywords to be included in an article, using American spelling and avoiding general and plural terms and multiple concepts (avoid, for example, "and", "of").
+Immediately after the abstract, provide a maximum of 6 keywords to be included in an article, using American spelling and avoiding general and plural terms and multiple concepts (avoid, for example, "and" and "of").
 Be sparing with abbreviations: only abbreviations firmly established in the field may be eligible.
 These keywords will be used for indexing purposes.

 Abbreviations